lsst/daf_butler/doc/lsst.daf.butler/configuring.rst

 We also have a YAML parser extension ``!include`` that can be used to pull in other YAML files before the butler specific config parsing happens.
 This is very useful to allow reuse of YAML snippets but be aware that the path specified is relative to the file that contains the directive.
-In many cases ``configIncludes`` is a more robust approach to file inclusion as it handles overrides in a more predictable manner.
+In many cases ``includeConfigs`` is a more robust approach to file inclusion as it handles overrides in a more predictable manner.

 There is a command available to allow you to see how all these overrides and includes behave.